What Is the 1% Rule?

 You might assume that setting rent would be one of them.
 But it isn’t.
 That’s because the one percent rule is best applied before you purchase a property.

-It’s strengths are:
+Its strengths are:

 - Filtering Properties – The one percent rule can be used as a broad filter when prospecting for investment opportunities.
 Apply it to the median rent in your target location to set a limit on your total investment costs.
 Better yet, use it in tandem with other rules or metrics like the gross rent multiplier, 50% rule, or your own unique calculations.